fbpx

 Exiled Azerbaijani human rights activist Vidadi Isgandarli has died in hospital after being stabbed multiple times in his office in France.

 Isgandarli was attacked by three unknown persons in his office in Mulhouse, France on Sunday.
-After being stabbed by a knife multiple times, he was taken to a local hospital and placed in intensive care.
+After being stabbed with a knife multiple times, he was taken to a local hospital and placed in intensive care.

 ‘His lungs and liver were injured, which was critical for his health.
 Most of the knife attacks hit his stomach’, Isgandarli’s brother, Ogtay Isgandarli, told OC Media